-Our aim is to raise as much awareness of, and proceeds for, Pancreatic Cancer Scotland, as possible.
-We will have various events throughout the year, including our Summer Ball, held at the Radisson Blu in June 2019, and a number of initiatives taking place in November 2019 for Pancreatic Cancer awareness month.
+Our aim was to raise as much awareness of, and proceeds for, Pancreatic Cancer Scotland, as possible.
+We held various events throughout the year, including our Summer Ball, held at the Radisson Blu in June 2019, and a number of initiatives that took place in November 2019 for Pancreatic Cancer awareness month.
 You can find out more here.

 Our Summer Ball, held at the Radisson Blu Hotel in Glasgow on Saturday 15 June, raised over £81,500 for Pancreatic Cancer Scotland.

 The event marked JEL’s second Summer Ball to raise funds for Pancreatic Cancer Scotland, following on from the success of our first one held in 2017.
 We welcomed almost 500 guests to the event which was co-hosted by Des Clarke and Tam Cowan.
 Guests at the event were wined, dined and entertained by pianist, John Rankin, solo vocalist, Amy Lawrence and the band, Seattle, throughout the evening.

 One lucky guest hit top gear by scooping the star prize of the evening provided by Belmont Group – a brand new car!